-How To Find All Sudo Users In Your Linux System - OSTechNix
+How To Find All Sudo Users In Linux - OSTechNix

-The other day a fellow Linux user asked me how to find the number of super users (the users who have sudo access) do I have in my Linux server?
-Good question, but, I didn’t have the answer.
-LOL!
-So, I did a quick google search.
-To my surprise, it’s not that difficult.
-It’s just a single-line command.
-How come I didn’t know this simple trick already?
-For those wondering how to find all sudo users or super users in your Linux system, read on.

-You might argue a good Linux administrator must know how many super users and normal users are there in a system he is managing.
-You’re right!
-However, there are chances that sometimes we need to give a temporary sudo access to a normal user to install a software or do certain administrative task on his/her own.
-Over time, we might forget to revoke the sudo access.
-So, it is good practice to know how many super users are in your system from time to time.
+As a Linux administrator, you must know how to add, delete and grant sudo privileges to users.
+Sometimes you might have given temporary sudo access to a normal user to install a software or do certain administrative task on his/her own.
+Over the time, we might forget to revoke the sudo privileges.
+So, it is good practice to check how many super users are in your Linux system from time to time.
 If there are any forgotten or unwanted sudo access, you can simply revoke them.
+This brief guide explains how to find all sudo users in Linux and Unix-like operating systems.

 Let us first list all users in the system.
 To do so, run: